MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ### Embedding dashboards

-To embed a dashboard, a trust relationship needs to be established between the Host's AAD App and Azure Data Explorer dashboard service (a.k.a RTD Metadata Service).
+To embed a dashboard, a trust relationship needs to be established between the Host's Azure AD App and Azure Data Explorer dashboard service (a.k.a RTD Metadata Service).

 1. Follow the steps in [Azure AD authentication endpoint](../../management/access-control/how-to-authenticate-with-aad.md#on-behalf-of-authentication).
 2. Open the [Azure portal](https://portal.azure.com/) and make sure that you're signed-in to the correct tenant.
 Look at the top right corner to verify the identity used to sign into the portal.